 The only other ingredients are a little salt and pepper, with a touch of vinegar to offset any sweetness in the horseradish and add a little more tanginess to the sauce.
 These ingredients work to temper the horseradish but you’ll still enjoy that wonderful whole-head-warming sensation.

 So, now you’re wondering why you’re making this sauce.
-What are some Horseradish Sauce uses?
+What is some Horseradish Sauce uses?

 You can also throw a few tablespoons into salad dressings and other creamy dips, like guacamole or hummus, or just dive into it straight with some hot, crispy fries or cool, crunchy crudite.

 Since this horseradish cream sauce will last for two or three weeks in the fridge, you’ll have plenty of time to experiment.

 Types of Horseradish – You’ll likely find two types of horseradish in the grocery store: prepared, which is grated and typically mixed with vinegar and a little salt and sugar, and creamed or cream-style, which has eggs and/or some dairy.
 These will come in shelf-stable versions (with those hard-to-pronounce preservatives) and refrigerated options.